-This general outline has been published by Forbes.
+This general outline was published by Forbes.

 First phase: Introduction